 Need a little help explaining the importance of conserving water to kids; not only the benefits it has on saving money but on the earth as well?
 Check out the articles below and the cool Water Cycle Diagram.

 April Showers Bring Rain Barrels!
 Rain barrels are now available through the Riley-Purgatory-Bluff Creek Watershed District and the Recycling Association of Minnesota.
 Click here to order one today!

 July is Smart Irrigation Month

-In 2016, July was declared 'Smart Irrigation Month.'
+July is declared 'Smart Irrigation Month.'
 Sponsored by the Irrigation Association, Smart Irrigation Month is a national campaign to increase awareness about simple practices and innovative technologies homeowners and businesses can use to sustain healthy lawns and landscapes while using water resources more efficiently.

 July is a peak month for water use.
-For example, the City of Woodbury, Minn. supplies an average of 4 million gallons of water per day during the winter.
+For example, the City of Chanhassen supplies an average of 4 million gallons of water per day during the winter.
 In the summer, daily water use goes up to as much as 16 million gallons.
-Lawn irrigation accounts for most of the summertime increase, making July a good month to consider smart irrigation practices and technologies that conserve water," said Gary Klinefelter, founder and president of IrriGreen Inc.
+Lawn irrigation accounts for most of the summertime increase, making July a good month to consider smart irrigation practices and technologies that conserve water.

 Reducing water use can help homeowners and businesses save money on their utility bills.
 It also contributes to reducing the need for costly public spending on new infrastructure to store and convey water and protects our communities' water supplies for the future.